Description

 OpenCVE Recommended Actions

-• Apply a Linux kernel replacement that includes the iavf patch from commit 7c01dbfc8a1c5f or later.
+• Apply a Linux kernel replacement that includes the iavf patch (which fixes the Use‑After‑Free flaw, CWE‑416) from commit 7c01dbfc8a1c5f or later.

-• If a kernel update is not immediately feasible, avoid resetting or disabling the iavf adapter on affected systems, and refrain from using PTP functions that rely on the caching worker until the patch is applied.
+• If an immediate kernel update is not possible, avoid resetting or disabling the iavf adapter on affected systems and refrain from using PTP functions that rely on the caching worker until the patch is applied.

-• Monitor kernel logs for “iavf” or “ptp” errors, and consider disabling PTP support in the driver configuration as a temporary workaround if the problem persists.
+• Monitor kernel logs for "iavf" or "ptp" errors; as a temporary workaround, consider disabling PTP support in the driver configuration if the problem persists.

 Tracking